Advanced Technology Blended with Old-Fashioned Care

 Our proprietary CaraSyst® technology allows family members and staff to stay informed about a resident’s care.
 By documenting services provided and any changes in resident needs or condition, we can better manage care delivery.
 CaraSysted™ Living ensures that each resident receives the personal care necessary to maintain optimal wellness.
-Family members can register and have access via secure internet portal to follow their loved one’s care.
+Family members can register and have access via a secure internet portal to follow their loved one’s care.
 Having real-time information allows family members to make the most of their visits with loved ones rather than spending valuable time getting updates from staff.

 CaraSysted Living includes several key components:

 Before a new resident moves into The Springs, our resident care director will coordinate a care assessment.
-This assessment helps our staff understand unique needs for each resident and is used to develop an initial care plan.
+This assessment helps our staff understand the unique needs of each resident and is used to develop an initial care plan.
 Periodically, or as a resident’s condition changes, the care assessment is updated with the family.

 The Resident Care Plan